~ Chickadees and juncos throw back their heads to praise the dawn. They announce the joy of morning light and bring me hope in exchange for seeds.

 ~ In memory, Mariachi music blasts over the driving range loudspeakers.
 A tiny brown and white pup nibbles my pudgy five-year-old fingers.
 Hello, new best friend Amigo.

-The sky is yellow green.
-Wind quivers.
-Dark clouds in the distance.
-Tornados nearby.
-Grandpa holds my little hand and squeezes.
+~ The sky is yellow-green.
+I shiver and watch those dark clouds in the distance.
+There are tornadoes nearby.
+Grandpa holds my little hand in his warm fingers.
 I’ll be OK.

-I push and groan.
-My body splits in two.
-He’s on my belly.
-Quiet breath.
-Then he’s in my arms.
-I’m a mother.
+~ In 1970, I push and groan.
+My body splits in two, but then a baby lies on my belly.
+Gentle breath.
+He’s in my arms, and I’m a mother.

-Vic and I embrace in the kitchen.
-I must remember this, I think.
-I know what it’s like to be without these hugs.
-Then I wake up.
+~ Vic and I embrace in the kitchen.
+I surrender into his warm body.
+And then I wake up.
+By 2009, I know what it’s like to live without these hugs.

-Another cold night.
-Dark and lonely.
+~ Another cold winter night in 2015.
+Dark and lonely like other winters before and after.
 Then out the west window, Venus, Mars, and the Moon smile hello.

-March 7.
-Vic’s birthday.
-I miss him still.
+~ On March 7.
+2020, it’s Vic’s birthday.
+I miss him every day.
 We met as kids and dared to love.
-No small thing.
+That’s no small thing.

 ~ The wood fire glows amber in late March 2020.
 Old Willow sleeps on her warm bed and my young pup Disco rests with her head on my lap.
 The soup I made for dinner perfumes the house.
 I made enough to leave a jar on my son’s porch a few miles away.
 We’re staying home until this crisis passes, but there is comfort in the small promises of spring.